smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 # JavaScript Modules for Enhanced Interactivity
 This project includes JavaScript modules to add interactive features to your Django templates.

-Check the console for warnings and errors that are meat to guide you through the process in case you are stuck.
+Check the console for warnings and errors that should guide you through the process in case you are stuck.

 ## button_handlers.mjs
 Button handlers are a set of classes that allow you to create interactive button groups.